Is the Confession of Judgment Provision In My Contract Enforceable?

 As to the second point, because the confession of judgment remedy is a creature of an Illinois statute, it must be strictly construed.
 See 735 ILCS 5/2-1301(c).
 Voidness issues aside, that section requires the creditor to file a confession judgment suit only in the county in which (1) the note or obligation containing the confession of judgment clause was executed, (2) one or more of the defendants reside, or (3) in which any real or personal property owned by any of the defendants is located.

 Because Illinois courts view judgments by confession with some skepticism, the law affords various remedies and means of challenging them not covered by this article.
-For further information on how to defend a judgment by confession case or to use such a provision offensively, contact:
+For further information on how to defend a judgment by confession case or to use such a provision offensively, contact Levin Ginsburg at (312) 368-0100.

 ¹ A “consumer transaction” is defined as the “sale, lease, assignment, loan, or other disposition of an item of goods, a consumer service, or an intangible to an individual for purposes that are primarily personal, family, or household.”
 735 ILCS 5/2-1301(c).
 If the instrument authorizing the judgment by confession in a consumer transactions was executed prior to September 24, 1979, however, it is still enforceable.
 Id.